AbooMinister25/arc/README.md

-# Arc 1.5.0
+# Arc 2.0.2
-### Python micro web framework for creating dynamic websites.
+### Python ASGI web framework for creating fast and dynamic web applications.
-### IMPORTANT, USE VERSION 1.5.4, NOT THE LATEST, AS IT DOESN'T WORK

 Arc is a python micro framework for creating dynamic web pages.
-Arc is still under heavy devlopment, and only has support for basic jinja templating and static file serving at the moment.
-Arc is powered by a CherryPy web server, making it both fast and reliable.
-You can use any WSGI web server to run an Arc application.
+Arc is still under heavy devlopment, and all help is appreciated.
+Arc is built using `Starlette`, and runs on the lighting fast `uvicorn` web server.

 ## Installation
 Arc is relatively easy to get set up with.
 Arc is cross platform, and can be installed on any operating system.
 You can install it using pip.